Event Planner Job Posting: Associate Event Coordinator, Location: Portland, Oregon (May be 50-80% remote after successful 6-month training)

 We have an Event Planner Job Posting to share with you!
 EJP Events LLC is a Portland, Oregon-based event planning company holding the core value that True Hospitality Welcomes Everyone.
 We work all over the US and internationally, supporting individuals and organizations so they can be excellent hosts of their important milestone events.

 Position: Associate Event Coordinator.
-Posting updated March 28, 2024.
+Posting updated September 2024.
 One position currently available part-time (20+ hr/wk).

-Our Associate Event Coordinator(s) will join a distributed team of three, and be responsible for a broad range of event planning support activities with both office (computer-based) and on-site event work.
+Our Associate Event Coordinator(s) will join a distributed team of five, and be responsible for a broad range of event planning support activities with both office (computer-based) and on-site event work.
 “Office” work will be flexible, within regular business hours, and work-from-home compatible after a successful 6-month training period.
 However, the nature of event work is mainly in-person in 2024, so this position cannot be fully remote.
 On-site event work will require specific mandatory work hours and locations with occasional travel.

 Primary tasks will include: maintaining a database of client and vendor information; client and vendor follow-up; maintain/develop vendor relationships; event documentation; transcribing and organizing event notes after client and vendor meetings; internet research; on-site event support and coordination; and errands.
 Mandatory results-based job requirements include acting as a team player to effectively and proactively move the event planning process forward; collaborate and communicate effectively to reduce time spent on audits and interventions; and overall be a key contributor in client happiness and team success.
-AECs should expect to be on site at 12-20 events per year, some multi-day and some outside of Portland.
+AECs should expect to be on site at 12-20 events per year, some multi-day, and some outside of Portland.

 Additional tasks will include: On-site venue monitoring of our Risley Landing Gardens event venue on event days, giving tours of the Gardens, and preparing sales documents to ensure the accuracy of booking information before the client signs.